 Know what 'trolling', cyber-bullying, discrimination, teasing and how these can still occur online and give suggestions on how they can be dealt with.
 The same respect should be shown to online relationships as to face-to-face relationships.
 With increased confidence, be able to recognise risk and harmful content online and how to report it (if they are unsure of something, what to do if they feel uncomfortable).
-Being safe With adult support, begin to understand that secrets should not be kept when someone is at risk of being harmed and is not safe. - Who to go to if this happens.
+Being safe Yr.4 With adult support, begin to understand that secrets should not be kept when someone is at risk of being harmed and is not safe. - Who to go to if this happens.
 Begin to recognise what appropriate boundaries can be put in place between friends and peers (including in a digital context).
 Begin to understand personal boundaries and that we have a right to privacy.
 With adult support, know who to talk to if they feel at risk or something inappropriate has happened.
-With adult support, begin to understand what kind of physical contact is acceptable, comfortable, unacceptable and uncomfortable and how to respond/who to talk to.
+With adult support, begin to understand what kind of physical contact is acceptable, comfortable, unacceptable and uncomfortable and how to respond/ who to talk to.
 With adult support, explore strategies to resist unhelpful pressure and who/how to ask for help.
-With adult support, know how to manage requests for images of themselves or others and know who to talk to.
 With adult support, know how to take care of their body and understand they have the right to protect their body from inappropriate and unwanted contact.
 Yr.5 Recognising what appropriate boundaries can be put in place between friends and peers (including in a digital context).
 Understand personal boundaries and understand we have a right to privacy.
 Know who to talk to if they feel at risk or something inappropriate has happened.
 With increased confidence understand that secrets should not be kept when someone is at risk of being harmed and is not safe. - Know who to go to if this happens.